JonasPrimbs/movesense-ble-ecg-firmware/README.md

 * In case you encounter `ImportError: No module named yaml`, try to install package `pyyaml` by pip

 ### OSX ###
-Movesense development is supported on OSX - detailed installation instructions will be added here shortly.
+Movesense development is supported on OSX - detailed instructions for setting up the development environment on OSX will be added here shortly.

 ### Linux ###
-Movesense development is supported on Linux - detailed installation instructions will be added here shortly.
+Movesense development is supported on Linux - detailed iinstructions for setting up the development environment on Linux will be added here shortly.

 ## Example App Build Flow ##